mdub/clamp/README.markdown

 Quick Start
 -----------

-Clamp models a command as a Ruby class; a subclass of {Clamp::Command}.
+Clamp models a command as a Ruby class; a subclass of `Clamp::Command`.
 They look something like this:

     class SpeakCommand < Clamp::Command